Mass distribution of Pop III star clusters: A-SLOTH predictions for JWST observability: Introduction

 HII regions produced by individual massive Pop.\ III stars produce H$\alpha$ fluxes that are far too faint to be detectable by JWST \citep{Greif2009}.
-Since we expect the higher Balmer series transitions to be weaker than H$\alpha$, the same should be true for them as well. \citet{johnson2009first} model the H$\alpha$ emission produced by Pop.\ III clusters with stellar masses of a few times $10^{3} \: {\rm M_{\odot}}$ to a few $10^{4} \: {\rm M_{\odot}}$ and show that this is also likely to be too faint for JWST to detect.
-On the other hand, Pop.\ III clusters with masses of $10^{6}$--$10^{7} \: {\rm M_{\odot}}$ should produce detectable Balmer series emission \citep{oh1999observational, trussler23}.
+Since we expect the higher Balmer series transitions to be weaker than H$\alpha$, the same should be true for them as well. \citet{johnson2009first} modelled the H$\alpha$ emission produced by Pop.\ III clusters with stellar masses of a few times $10^{3} \: {\rm M_{\odot}}$ to a few $10^{4} \: {\rm M_{\odot}}$ and showed that this is also likely to be too faint for JWST to detect.
+On the other hand, other studies have shown that Pop.\ III clusters with masses of $10^{6}$--$10^{7} \: {\rm M_{\odot}}$ should produce detectable Balmer series emission \citep{oh1999observational, trussler23}.

 One problem with all of these previous studies is that they adopt the Pop.\ III cluster mass as an input, and hence do not address whether it is actually possible to form Pop.\ III-dominated star clusters of the chosen mass in the real Universe.
 In our present study, we aim to remedy this weakness.
 We employ the \asloth semi-analytical framework \citep{hartwig22, hartwig24} to model the luminosity in the H$\alpha$, H$\beta$, H$\gamma$, and H$\delta$ lines produced by Pop.\ III star-forming halos.
 We aim to assess whether these lines are detectable with JWST, and under what conditions such detections might be possible.
 This approach enables us to connect theoretical predictions with the sensitivity thresholds of JWST's spectroscopic instruments, and evaluate the potential for constraining Pop.\ III star formation through its spectral imprint, even in the absence of direct stellar light.